MobR10/Proba-IT-2025/README.md

 Bonuses:
 - only users with admin role can edit/delete any post
 - users can upload images
+- forgot password
+- give mici button, but no limit :(

 Short description of the code:
 ### Pages